alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-25-Docker-Containers - 2.markdown

 date:   2017-02-25 10:25:16 +0200
 categories: Web Development
 ---
 This is the second part of my personal Docker cheatsheet.
-So why Docker?
-Because I am interested in distributed computing and I want to play with various technologies.
-I want to be able to spin quickly complex setups and, at the same time, keep my desktop as clean as possible.
+In this part I will enable host file access to containers and continue with the more complex example of building and debugging Linux C++ applications in Visual Studio, using a Debian container in the background.

 Here is the first part: [Docker And Containers]({% post_url 2017-02-12-Docker-Containers %})